Solution Summary: Drill Bit Extension

 The drill bit extension is an engineering control that can help reduce musculoskeletal disorders (MSDs) due to overhead work.
 Drill bit extensions can be attached to a standard drill or screw gun allowing a worker to hold the tool below the shoulder and closer to the waist.
 This reduces force at the shoulder and minimizes strain of the arms when drilling overhead.

-Figure 4.
-Milwaukee drill bit extension
+Figure 2.
+Example of a Milwaukee drill bit extension (Photo courtesy of Milwaukee Tool)

 Overhead drilling can cause musculoskeletal disorders (MSDs) such as shoulder muscle strains; tendonitis, which is inflammation of the tendons; or rotator cuff tears, which is a rupture of a shoulder tendon.
 The drill bit extension can help reduce overhead work by allowing the hands to be near the waist and the arms next to the body while drilling overhead.